BGA Architects – Terms & Conditions

-Any amendments to a building regulation application once a conditional approval has been received will be subject to an additional BGA fee of 25% of the building regulation stage fee (subject to a minimum fee of £250.00 Plus VAT) payable in advance.
+Any amendments (at the clients request) to a building regulation application once submitted will be subject to an additional BGA fee of a minimum 25% of the building regulation stage fee (subject to a minimum fee of £250.00 Plus VAT) payable in advance.

-When providing a service for contract administration BGA Architects will provide a quotation based on the anticipated number of monthly visits, as set out in the letter of engagement.
+When providing a service for contract administration BGA Architects will provide a quotation on a per month basis with the number of visits set out in the letter of engagement.

-The cost of preparing the building contract and providing electronic copies of the contract and associated documents shall be charged at £450.00 plus VAT and disbursements and payable once issued.
-This shall be deducted from the minimum fee as set above prior to calculating the monthly charge.
+The cost of preparing the building contract and providing electronic copies of the contract and associated documents (Pre-Commencement) shall be charged at minimum fee of £450.00 plus VAT (unless otherwise stated) and disbursements, payable once issued.

-Where BGA Architects provide a full architectural service, BGA Architects will charge 75% of the remaining minimum fee prior to issuing the tender documents to contractors with the remainder of the fee spread out over the duration of the construction phase.
+Where BGA Architects provide a full architectural service based on a percentage fee, BGA Architects will charge 75% of the remaining minimum fee prior to issuing the tender documents to contractors with the remainder of the fee spread out over the duration of the construction phase.
 Any amendments/value engineering exercises to tender documents after the tender has been returned will be subject to an additional BGA Architects fee based on our standard hourly rate.